 Based on hundreds of studies and my experience in working with boards and teams, I find that leaders who learn the process of emotional connection can help teams work better, lead the way out of emotional disconnections, and bring back the safety in sharing concerns and challenges together.

 The process of emotional connection starts with 3 tasks.

 1. Creating Emotional Responsiveness

 Emotional responsiveness fosters safety and guides people into this type of responsiveness with each other.
-Emotional responsiveness is the essence of secure connection.
+It is the essence of secure connection.
 The focus is on recognizing softer emotions and being able to help people process their emotions in order to help them identify their need to feel emotionally safe.
 With emotional responsiveness, people feel safe to speak openly about their needs, fears and challenges.

 When the Allergan board was defending the company against a hostile takeover, there was so much pressure, stress and fear that some of the board members had a tough time focusing on what was best for the company.
 Mike Gallagher, their lead director, understood the power of emotional connection and changed the way they conducted board meetings.
 He implemented a mandatory engagement policy where everyone had to voice their opinions and suggestions at every board meeting.
 He validated board members’ emotions and demonstrated empathy.
 Gallagher created so much psychological safety that board members would say, “We don’t want to go more than two weeks without a board meeting.”

 2. Co-Regulating the Emotions of Others

 With co-regulation, you don’t dismiss people’s feelings or diminish their fears and threats; you reframe their statements in terms of a negative cycle.
 You say, “No one has to be the bad guy.
 You got stuck in a dreadful cycle, and the cycle is taking over your relationship.
 I know how much you care about each other and how much you care about this project.”
 Reframing provides emotional safety because it aligns everyone against the cycle, not each other.